All Episodes

 He did a fabulous job against terrorists.

-All those records are documented, and the one question involved uh what we did in the lead up to the millennium where we had no terrorist incidents, we prevented a lot of them.
+And one question involved what we did in the lead up to the Millennium where we had no terrorist incidents.

-It was the Millennium after action review.
+It was the Millennium After Action Review.

 He mentions Millennium.

-And that's that's what this was was all about.
+And that's what this was all about.

-What was in that document must be pretty damaging to have to do one there and change it.
+What was in that document must be pretty damaging.

 The guy is honorable.